I’ve never been one to regularly splurge on salon visits. I get my hair done, yes. But I often find myself getting it done months overdue!

 You can always take Biotin to help with nail and hair growth.
 Typically, it comes in little capsules that are easy to swallow and even easier to add to your morning routine.

 You can also find a good ridge filler or nail strengthener to use when you’re trying to give your nails a “break” from the colored polish.

 While I haven’t used this Nail Tek kit, it was recommended to me by a friend.
 Trust me, her nails look gorgeous!

 They’re a little more expensive, but glass files are the best way to go according to top celebrity stylists.
 It’s more gentle on the nail and it will last for years!

-I found this one with over 7,600 Amazon reviews and it looks like a great option.
+I found this one [multiple options for this link and attached to the picture above] with over 11,700 Amazon reviews and it looks like a great option.
 It even comes with a carrying case!

 Avoid Messy Lines

 If you have trouble “staying in the lines” when working with your opposite hand, you can avoid a messy clean-up with Vaseline.
 Just dip a Q-tip in the jelly and outline your nails.
 When you mess up, wait until the paint dries and brush it right off!

 You can also line your nails with some classic Scotch tape, but I think it the Vaseline is much easier to apply.